thomasbrueggemann/echolot.js/README.md

 Each of these _processes.json_ is an instance of a [PM2 json application declaration](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md#json-app-declaration) that hold the PM2 decralations for the app of its folder.

-In order to start and stop all of them at the same time it would be nice to have a **merged processes.json** of all these .json files.
+In order to start and stop all of them at the same time it would be nice to have a **merged.json** of all these .json files.

 After the build the folder structure will look like